YouVersion PlatformYouVersion Platform

 Token Security

-• Verify JWT signatures: Always validate tokens using the JWKS endpoint before trusting claims
+• Verify JWT signatures: Always validate tokens using the public keys from https://api.youversion.com/.well-known/jwks.json before trusting claims

 • Store tokens securely: Use secure storage (e.g., HTTP-only cookies, encrypted storage) - never in localStorage for web apps